Design of a new piano instrument, a piano hybridised by machines.

--> live – la Muse en Circuit
+-> Work in progress, live at the Muse en Circuit

-The Sonopopée collective designed the digitally controlled electromechanical device that hybridizes and augments the piano’s lutherie, following an initial period of research and prototyping (from January to June 2019) led by Claudine Simon with students from the INSA in Lyon.
+The Sonopopée collective has produced the digitally controlled electromechanical device that hybridizes and increases the piano’s lutherie, following an initial period of research and prototyping (from January to June 2019) led by Claudine Simon with students from the INSA in Lyon.

 This lutherie allows for both real writing and sound improvisation for the performer, whether it be the pianist herself or a second instrumentalist at the controls of the electromechanics and electroacoustics.